-The Holy Eucharist is celebrated every Sunday at 10.30 (except on certain feast days when the starting time may be altered).
+The Holy Eucharist is celebrated every Sunday at the church of the Dominicans at 10.30 (except on certain feast days when the starting time may be altered).
 The liturgy is based on Common Worship, an authorised liturgical resource of the Church of England.
 Hymns are drawn from a variety of sources.

 On the first Sunday of the month there is a Communion service at 9.40 following the rite of the 1662 Book of Common Prayer (BCP).
 The BCP remains the standard liturgy of the Church of England and is well loved for the beauty of its language.

 Also on the first Sunday of the month, the 10.30 service takes a less formal framework which invites the active participation of the children.
 This All Age Worship uses hymns and songs that are often accompanied on the guitar and other instruments.
 Prayers and readings are shared by members of all ages and backgrounds.

 Malagasy service / culte de la communauté Malgache

 A significant number of the St Alban’s family originate from Madagascar.
 On the fourth Sunday of every month, Malagasy members and others gather for fellowship and to celebrate the Holy Eucharist.
 The service is in Malagasy and French.

 Un nombre important de la famille St Alban est originaire de Madagascar.
 Les membres malgaches et d’autres se rassemblent le quatrième dimanche de chaque mois pour le partage et pour célébrer la Sainte Eucharistie.
 La messe est en malgache et en français.

 Holy Baptism is the sacrament of initiation by water and the Spirit into the life of the Church.
 It marks the beginning of a journey with God which continues for the rest of one’s life.
 It is the first step in response to the love of God.